ilenhart/AulaAPIClient/README.md

     let allMyChildren = aulaClient.GetMyChildren();

     //Find any child named Lars (scoped to your institution and profile access)
-    //Results would also include your own, but it's any child in the institution let otherChildren = aulaClient.FindAnyChildren("Lars");
+    //Results would also include your own if there's a match, but it's any child in the institution let otherChildren = aulaClient.FindAnyChildren("Lars");

     //Write out these children
     otherChildren.forEach(child => {
         console.log(child.name);
-        let parent = child.relatedProfiles[0]; //Parent or such console.log(parent.firstName);
+        let parent = child.GetParents()[0]; //Parent or such console.log(parent.firstName);
     });